morfioce/basic-python3/README.md

 In order to complete the exercises you need to pass all the tests successfully.

 ## 2.1 open the exercise in your favorite code editor (Sublime Text, Atome, vim)
-Fill in the function according to the specification on top of it's definition.
+Implement each `function` according to the specification on top of it's definition.
 For example here I implement the `function donuts`:
 ![Example of code][py-example]

 ## 2.2 Running the test
 To check that the code you write is correct and behave as expected, you need to pass all the tests (written at the bottom of each file).
 For example here I run the test for the code I wrote for `function donuts`:

 ![Exemple of test][py-test]